Easy Ways to Protect Your Furry Friend From Fleas and Ticks

 Here are common ways dogs get exposed:

-Once indoors, fleas can lay thousands of eggs in carpets, bedding, and furniture — making eradication difficult.
+Once indoors, fleas can lay thousands of eggs in carpets, bedding, and furniture, which will make eradication difficult.

-How to Protect Dogs from Fleas and Ticks: Proven Tips
+Proven Tips to Protect Dogs from Fleas and Ticks

 Now, let’s get to the heart of the matter: how to protect dogs from fleas and ticks effectively.